 The Children and Young Persons (Care and Protection) Act 1998 requires certain professionals, known as mandatory reporters, to report suspected cases of child abuse or neglect to the relevant authorities.

-Under Section 27 of the Act, the following persons are mandated reporters in NSW:
+Under Section 27 of the Child Protection Act, the following persons are mandatory reporters in NSW:

 • Health Care Professionals